developer-zebra/developer-zebra-site/src/enterprise-browser/1-4/guide/configreference/index.md

 _This table applies to Windows Mobile and Windows CE devices only_.

 ### <a name="intent"></a>IntentReceiver
-The `IntentReciever` tag includes parameters to enable/disable the Intent function and to define the Action and Catagory of the Intent itself.
+The `IntentReciever` tag includes parameters to enable/disable the Intent function and to define the Action and Category of the Intent itself.
 The syntax for these parameters is as follows:

 	:::xml
 	<IntentReceiver>